MouseLand/Kilosort/Docs/Ubuntu_installation/Kilosort2-Installation-for-Linux.md

 ```
 $ git clone https://github.com/kwikteam/npy-matlab.git
 ```
 5. CUDA and Kilosort should be ready to use.
-Proceed to the [Kilosort/Phy Instructions](https://github.com/GiocomoLab/labWiki/wiki/Kilosort-Phy-Post-Processing-Pipeline) to sort and curate.

 ***